How Long Is Too Long Without Sex?

 When irritation has replaced tenderness.

-When you start keeping score.
+And you’re in danger territory when you start keeping score.

 It’s been too long when sexlessness becomes not just the absence of touch or desire — but the presence of resentment.